 3. Grab Your Water Bottle

-Make sure you don’t drink tap water.
+Make sure you don’t drink tap water unless you are sure it’s safe.
 Try to search for a local store or perhaps a safe source.
 You’d best opt for sealed or bottled water just for your safety.

 4. Cook Yourself Whenever Possible